 Step 2: Upon Arrival – Get a Temporary Phone Plan

-When you arrive in Spain, you’ll need to start off with a temporary phone plan.
+When you arrive in Spain, you may need to start off with a temporary phone plan.
 These prepaid plans allow you to get a Spanish phone number as soon as you arrive.
-They may be a bit more expensive than signing up for a contract, but the prices will still be surprisingly low compared to the rates we pay in America.
+They may be a bit more expensive than signing up for a contract, but the prices will still be surprisingly low compared to the rates we pay back home.
 Regardless, you won’t be able to sign up for a contract until you have a Spanish bank account, a Spanish address, and your TIE or NIE, so the prepaid plan is always your best bet when starting off in Spain.

 Check the links below to decide on which plan and provider works best for you.
 There is a large variety of options to choose from with varying services and rates.
 This is a personalized decision based on your cellphone habits, so choose what works best for you.